The first Fundamental Theorem of Calculus for functions defined on Wasserstein space: Introduction

 \section{Introduction}

-The main result of the paper is a version of the first fundamental theorem of analysis for measure-variable functions.
+We study a version of the first fundamental theorem of calculus for measure-variable functions.
 Roughly speaking, if a measure-variable function is sufficiently regular, then one can define an antiderivative of this function by integrating it.
-In all the paper, we consider functions~$F$ defined on the Wasserstein space of order one: the space of probability measures with a finite first order moment, endowed with Wasserstein metric of order one.
+An additional assumption, specific to this framework, turns out to be necessary.
+In all the paper, we consider functions~$F$ defined on Wasserstein space of order one: the space of probability measures with a finite first order moment, endowed with Wasserstein metric of order one.
+Understanding the analytical structure of functions defined on Wasserstein space is a natural question, in particular when comparing different notions of differentiability in this infinite-dimensional setting.

 One of the first reference about the analysis of measure-variable functions is \cite{dawson_measure-valued_1993}.
 The definition of differentiability that Dawson has introduced is close to the following statement (that is adapted to our framework): a function~$F$ is differentiable at some~$m_0$ w.r.t. some~$x\in\r$ if